seanmpuckett/sai/docs/Keywords.md

 ### collect _comprehension_

-	.. [iterable] collect
+	.. [iterator] collect

-Converts an iterator into an Array by draining the iterator.
+If the expression on the left is an iterator, converts it to an array/list by draining the iterator; otherwise do nothing.
 If the iterator never ends, your system will lock up until you run out of memory.
 (You could use a **limit** comprehension to keep that from happening.)

 	set Odds to process
 	  set local i to 1